skylarweaver/front-end-afa/src/pages/index.md

 section3:
   content:
     content1: >+
-      Skylar will ride a Suzuki TU250x motorcycle 17,000 miles down the Pan-American Highway through Central and South America to Patagonia.
-Along the way, Skylar will work with Adventures for Alopecia to:
+      Skylar is riding a Suzuki TU250x motorcycle 17,000+ miles down the Pan-American Highway through Central and South America to Patagonia.
+Along the way, Skylar is working with Adventures for Alopecia to:
     goal1: Sponsor support events for Latin Americans with Alopecia.
-Adventures for Alopecia will work with existing <a target="_blank" href="https://www.naaf.org" rel="noopener">NAAF</a> and <a target="_blank" href="https://childrensalopeciaproject.org" rel="noopener">CAP</a> Central and South American groups where possible, and foster the creation of new groups where needed.
-We aim to create sustainable support communities and as such, will be funding support group events for a one year duration.
+Adventures for Alopecia is working with existing <a target="_blank" href="https://www.naaf.org" rel="noopener">NAAF</a> and <a target="_blank" href="https://childrensalopeciaproject.org" rel="noopener">CAP</a> Central and South American groups where possible, and foster the creation of new groups where needed.
+We aim to create sustainable support communities.
     goal2: Raise awareness and educate the public about Alopecia through social media, word of mouth, press, and more.
     goal3: Advance research to find a cure for Alopecia by funding <a target="_blank" href="https://www.naaf.org/research" rel="noopener">NAAF's Treatment Development Program</a>.
   ctaText: Where is Skylar now?